balajeetm/balajeetm.github.io/_posts/2017-03-17-leftbrain-rightbrain.markdown

 But why are the two hemispheres performing different tasks, you may ask?<br>
 The answer to that is quite simple.
 Brain is an optimised engine, it is employing a typical [Work Stealing](https://en.wikipedia.org/wiki/Work_stealing) strategy to optimally divide load between the two lobes.<br>
 But [WTF](/blog/2017/02/13/welcome-aboard/) in it?
 What can we learn out of it?<br>
-While the myth over-generalized and overstated a popular psychological aspect, understanding the brain's approach can help you develop better ways to learn, study & perform various tasks.<br>
+While the myth over-generalized and overstated a popular psychological aspect, understanding the brain's approach, can help you develop better ways to learn, study & perform various tasks.<br>

 Though the brain is made up of two closely collaborating divisions, rather than two competing divisions of dominance, the fact that the brain approaches a scenario or problem statement via distinctive paradigms, can never be denied.<br>
 Enter [Pristine Brain vs Logical Brain](/blog/2017/03/18/pristine-logical-brain)